Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

-As explained in the discussion before Theorem \ref{thm:can_elim} and in its proof sketch, the proof cannot just invoke the CAN-free invertibility Theorem \ref{thm:invertibility} to simplify the logical complexity of the CAN formula, due to the constraints imposed by the $\Diamond$--rule.
+As explained in the discussion before Theorem~\ref{thm:can_elim} and in its proof sketch, the proof cannot just invoke the CAN-free invertibility Theorem~\ref{thm:invertibility} to simplify the logical complexity of the CAN term, due to the constraints imposed by the $\Diamond$-rule (the $1$-rule is dealt with in a similar fashion to the ID-rule).